pacificclimate/station-data-portal/user-doc/root.rst

 PCIC maintains databases containing observations of weather and climate variables (such as temperature and rainfall amounts) for various regions in Canada.
-At present there are two such databases
+At present there are two such databases:

 * the Provincial Climate Data Set, or PCDS, containing data mainly from British Columbia and Alberta